 Objective: Silent and not yet discovered stones of the upper urinary tract are potentially dangerous, since in due course they may cause infection, obstruction and renal damage.
 The aim of this study was to determine the prevalence of such silent kidney stones in a representative Pakistani population of Karachi.

 Subjects and Methods: We studied 201 consecutive subjects at our hospital who underwent additional kidney screening whilst undergoing abdominal ultrasound.
 All these subjects did not have a history or symptoms of urolithiasis.

-Journal of Pakistan Medical Association
+Journal of the Pakistan Medical Association

 (2003).
-The Prevalence of Silent Kidney Stones - an Ultrasonographic Screening Study.
-Journal of Pakistan Medical Association, 53(1), 24-25.
+The prevalence of silent kidney stones: An ultrasonographic screening study.
+Journal of the Pakistan Medical Association, 53(1), 24-25.

 Available at: https://ecommons.aku.edu/pakistan_fhs_mc_surg_urol/54